Skip to content

 Domain Entities

-APIS uses four primary entities:
+APIS uses these primary entities:

-1. Issuer: Mints and signs Agent Passports.
+1. Issuer: Mints and signs Agent Passport™ credentials.

 2. Principal: Legally accountable human or organization.